 Applying for a Loan in the US as an Expat: Everything You Need to Know

-First and foremost, it’s important to understand that the process of applying for a loan in the US as an expat is not significantly different from the process of applying for a loan as a US citizen.
-The same basic steps apply: you’ll need to fill out an application, provide some documentation, and undergo a credit check.
-However, there are a few key things to keep in mind if you’re an expat.
+The basic process is not that different from what a US citizen would go through -- you fill out an application, provide documentation, and undergo a credit check.
+However, there are a few key things to keep in mind if you're an expat.

 Second, before you even consider applying for a loan, you need to build up your credit score.
 Check out my post about going from zero credit history to a credit score of 720+ in about five months.
 If you don't have a strong credit score, your chances of getting approved for a loan are slim to none.